 The College is empowered to grant, recognize and matriculate Arms, to confirm and register nobiliary and chivalric titles, to collate titles deriving from diverse fontes honorum, and to prove the transmission of inherited honours.
-In general, it conducts research on heraldic and nobiliary matters.
+In general, it conducts research and maintains archives on heraldic and nobiliary matters.
 It is an international body, subject to no geographical constraint, save that its activities are restricted to those areas where there is no extant competent governmental heraldic body to undertake the work in question.
+In practice this means that it is directed primarily to those who live in countries where there is no governmental heraldic body.
+In countries where there is a governmental heraldic body it may undertake activities which for whatever reason are not regulated by law or undertaken officially.

 The reader should note that the International College of Arms of the Noblesse has not authorized any third parties to provide commercial services under its name or to represent the same on websites.
 Any such offer, particularly if made in the context of unrecognized “peerages” and esoteric titles, should be regarded as fraudulent.
 Please see the linked Notice.

 The role of the International College of Arms of the Noblesse

-When a governmental heraldic authority registers arms, it has the power to grant them legal protection.
+When a governmental heraldic authority registers arms, it has the power to grant them some measure of legal protection.
 A private heraldic authority cannot do this.
 It can only aspire to maintain a well-ordered register of arms that could at some future point potentially attain official status.

-The International College of Arms of the Noblesse, in addition to its other international activities, will register personal, organizational and civic arms.
+The International College of Arms of the Noblesse, in addition to its other international activities, will register personal, organizational and civic arms for those parties eligible according to its sphere of operations.
 It can provide advice on designing new arms in accordance with the traditional rules of heraldry, and confirm the entitlement of individuals to existing arms on the basis of genealogical proofs being supplied.
-It aspires to provide an online register of arms in due course.
 It further registers the entitlement of those of noble ancestry to titles of nobility, again on receipt of appropriate proofs.
 In some cases, it can carry out heraldic and genealogical research.